kxseven/Clique/README.md

 ## Original Author attribution

-This code is almost entirely the hard work of [Cladhaire](https://wow.curseforge.com/members/Cladhaire), with some additions to extend support for plugins that have been created/updated for World of Warcraft 1.12 (Vanilla).
-If there's an attribution missing please let me know.
+ - This code is almost entirely the hard work of [Cladhaire](https://wow.curseforge.com/members/Cladhaire) and Gello with some additions to extend support for plugins that have been created/updated for World of Warcraft 1.12 (Vanilla).
+ - Support for [LunaUnitFrames](https://github.com/Aviana/LunaUnitFrames) was added by someone else.
+(Unknown)
+ - If there's an attribution missing please let me know.